Dexter Morgan

-Dexter Morgan is a fictional character introduced as the antihero protagonist of the Dexter book series written by Jeff Lindsay, as well as the television series of the same name.
-In the television series, Dexter is portrayed by Michael C. Hall.
+Dexter Morgan (né Moser) is a fictional character and the antihero protagonist of the Dexter book series by the American author Jeff Lindsay, and the television series Dexter.
+He is mainly portrayed by Michael C. Hall in the original series and by Patrick Gibson in Dexter: Original Sin.

-In both the novels and television series, Dexter is a forensic blood spatter analyst who works for the fictitious Miami-Metro Police Department.
-In his spare time, he is a vigilante serial killer who targets other murderers who have evaded the justice system.
-Dexter follows a code of ethics taught to him in childhood by his adoptive father, Harry, which he refers to as "The Code" or "The Code of Harry" and hinges on two principles: He can only kill people after finding conclusive evidence that they are guilty of murder, and he must not get caught.
-In the novel series, Dexter's "Dark Passenger" is a literal demon born of Moloch, who latched himself onto his soul when Dexter was a child, while in the television series, they are an aspect of Dexter's own psyche, portrayed by James Remar in Dexter (as Harry Morgan) and by Jennifer Carpenter in Dexter: New Blood (as Debra Morgan).
+In both the novels and the television series entries, Dexter is a highly intelligent forensic blood spatter analyst who works for the fictional Miami-Metro Police Department.
+In his spare time, he is a vigilante serial killer who targets other murderers who have evaded the justice system, from which he is eventually dubbed "The Bay Harbor Butcher".
+Dexter follows a code of ethics taught to him during childhood by his adoptive father, Harry, which he refers to as "The Code" or "The Code of Harry" and hinges on two principles: he can only kill people after finding conclusive evidence that they are guilty of murder, and he must not get caught.
+Dexter refers to his homicidal urges as his "Dark Passenger"; when he can no longer ignore his need to kill, he "lets the Dark Passenger do the driving".

-Dexter's novel appearances include Darkly Dreaming Dexter (2004), Dearly Devoted Dexter (2005), Dexter in the Dark (2007), Dexter by Design (2009), Dexter Is Delicious (2010), Double Dexter (2011), Dexter's Final Cut (2013), and Dexter Is Dead (2015), the final novel in the series, conceptually inspired by the real-life Brazilian vigilante serial/spree killer Pedro Rodrigues Filho.
-In 2006, the first novel was adapted into the Showtime TV series Dexter and its companion web series Dexter: Early Cuts.
-Season one is largely based on the first novel, Darkly Dreaming Dexter (2004), but the following seasons veered away from the rest of the book series.
+Dexter's novel appearances include Darkly Dreaming Dexter (2004), Dearly Devoted Dexter (2005), Dexter in the Dark (2007), Dexter by Design (2009), Dexter Is Delicious (2010), Double Dexter (2011), Dexter's Final Cut (2013), and Dexter Is Dead (2015).
+In 2006, the first novel was adapted into the Showtime TV series Dexter and its companion web series, Dexter: Early Cuts.
+The first season of Dexter is largely based on Darkly Dreaming Dexter, but the following seasons deviate substantially from the book series.

 For his performance as Dexter, Hall has received critical acclaim.
 In 2009, he was awarded a Golden Globe Award for Best Actor in a Television Series or Drama.
-Paste ranked Dexter Morgan number 6 on their list of the 20 Best Characters of 2011 In addition, Hall was awarded with a Television Critics Association Award for Individual Achievement in Drama in 2007, and was nominated five times for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
-Hall reprised his role as Dexter in the miniseries Dexter: New Blood.
+Paste ranked Dexter Morgan number 6 on their list of the 20 Best Characters of 2011.
+Hall was awarded a Television Critics Association Award for Individual Achievement in Drama in 2007, and was nominated five times for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
+He reprised his role as Dexter in the miniseries Dexter: New Blood and the series premiere of the prequel series Dexter: Original Sin, and portrays him in the 2025 sequel series Dexter: Resurrection that explores the series of events that follow New Blood.